GoogleCloudPlatform/podcast/site/content/about.md

 description = "All about the Google Cloud Platform Podcast"
 +++

-Tune in every week to listen to Francesc and Mark discuss Google Cloud Platform!
+Tune in every week to listen to Melanie and Mark discuss Google Cloud Platform!

 ### Contact